vasilionjea/lisp-js/README.md

-# lisp-js
+# About
+You can ignore.
+For learning purposes.
-`experimental` Exploring implementation of a barebones Lisp-like "interpreter" with JavaScript.
+Exploring implementation of a barebones Lisp-like "interpreter" with JavaScript.

 ### Tokenization
 ```javascript